redkite-labs/redkitecms-docs/book/pages-management.rst

 To add a new page you must be sure that any other page is selected in the pages list and that the form is completely blank.
 This is the situation you get when you open the panel.

-Fill all the required information and click the **Save** button to confirm.
+Fill up all the required information and click the **Save** button to confirm.

 Select and de-select a page
 ---------------------------

-To select a page you must choose it from the pages list on the right, clicking on the page name.
+To select a page just click on the page name from the website pages list.
+This will highlight the page and fill up the form with the page's values.

-After that, you must choose the language from the **Languages** combobox placed over the pages list, to load the page's attributes for the chosen language

-To deselect a page, just click on it.
+To deselect a page, just click on the selected one.

 Edit a page
 -----------